isomerpages/moe-queenstownsec/pages/School Rules.md

 **<u>Attendance and Punctuality</u>**

-1. Students must be present for morning assembly at the assembly venue no later than 7.30am (8.15am on Thursdays).
-Students are considered late if they are not at the assembly venue.
+1. Students must report for morning assembly at the assembly venue no later than 7.30am (8.15am on Thursdays).
+Students are considered late if they are not at the assembly venue **by the reporting time.**
-2. Students who are late for school are expected to report to school 15 minutes before reporting time on the next 3 consecutive school days.
+2. Students who are late for school are expected to report to school 15 minutes before reporting time for the next 3 consecutive school days.
 Students who do not report early on the assigned days, without a valid reason, will serve detention.
 3. Students are expected to be punctual for morning assembly, lessons, remedial classes, CCAs and all other school activities/ programmes.
-4. Students who are absent from school or any school activity are expected to submit a medical certificate or a parent letter on the day he returns to school. **Parent letters will be capped at 5 letters per semester.**
+4. Students who are absent from school or any school activity are expected to submit a medical certificate or a parent letter on the day he returns to school.
+Parent letters will be capped at 5 letters per semester.
 5. Students who would like to apply for leave from school must submit their parent’s request, in writing, to the Principal, at least 2 weeks in advance.
 Taking leave during term time for local or overseas holiday is not allowed and will be considered as absence without valid reason.
-6. If students are feeling unwell or have valid reasons to leave school during school hours, they may ask for permission to leave school earlier.
-They are to obtain a form at the General Office and seek recommendation from their Class Mentor before attaining approval from HOD/SH Student Management, Vice-Principal or Principal.
+6. Students who are feeling unwell or have valid reasons to leave school during school hours may ask for permission to leave school earlier.
+They are to be escorted to the General Office by a Class Leader to obtain an Early Departure Form.
+Students leaving school during school hours are to seek recommendation from their Class Mentor before attaining approval from HOD/SH Student Management or Vice-Principal/ Principal.

 **School Attire**